kenpratt/pie/README.md

 * Smart dependecy tracking for _fast_ incremental builds
 * Built-in auto-watch with smart recalculation of changes
 * Customizable command-line switches
-* Fast in-VM compilation of CoffeeScript, LESS, andHandlebars files (and very easy to add new ones)
+* Fast in-VM compilation of CoffeeScript, LESS, and Handlebars files (and very easy to add new ones)
 * Very fast for running ```git bisect``` on large projects due to fast incremental builds
 * Growl notifications for build completion & errors